KCL-BMEIS/OOP/week1B.md

 - it can be thought of as the folder within which the program is currently running

+--

+It can be queried using the `pwd` (print working directory) command
+- It is also often shown in the *terminal prompt*

 ---

 # Relative and absolute paths